Halex000/Sietch-Monitor/README.md

 **How to create an executable file for this program**

 For those of you who want to use this yourselves and want to make it into an exe file.
 Good news!
-It is possible, bad news is that it is 500MB so I can't upload an exe directly to github.
+It is possible, bad news is that it is 500MB (python being python making programs be large for no reason) so I can't upload an exe directly to github.
 Unfortunately this means you need to generate it yourself.
 Don't worry, it is easy and I provided everything you need.

 Step 1: Install python at https://www.python.org/downloads/ if you do not already have it.<br>
 Step 2: Open terminal/cmd and type the following commands: "pip install pyinstaller", "pip install tkinter", "pip install playwright", "install playwright"<br>
-Step 3: Download the DA_Monitor.spec and DA_Sietch_Lock_Monitor.py files from this reposotory and put them in the same file directory on your computer.<br>
+Step 3: Download the DA_Monitor.spec and DA_Sietch_Lock_Monitor.py files from this repository and put them in the same file directory on your computer.<br>
 Step 4: In your terminal/cmd navigate to that directory and once there run "pyinstaller DA_Monitor.spec" This should generate a folder called dist and inside it will be the exe file.
 Feel free to delete everything else afterwards.